Reliable Mobile Enforcement

 The SAW III model is the first SAW scale with a faster analog-to-digital converter that enables weigh-in-motion functionality out of the box.
-With IRD’s user-friendly software it is possible to efficiently pre-select overloaded trucks using the SAW III’s dynamic mode.
+With IRD’s user-friendly software, it is possible to efficiently pre-select overloaded trucks using the SAW III’s dynamic mode.
 For this application, the scales are used with mats or placed in shallow pits.
-When the vehicle drives over the scales at slow speed (up to 6 mph/10 kph), the weighing result (wheel/axle weights and gross vehicle weight) is displayed on a computer connected via Bluetooth.
+When the vehicle drives over the scales at a slow speed (up to 6 mph/10 kph), the weighing result (wheel/axle weights and gross vehicle weight) is displayed on a computer connected via Bluetooth.

 Another agency that uses SAWs for enforcement is the New Brunswick Department of Public Safety.
-New Brunswick uses a time tested, simpler process for weighing commercial vehicles, which is less reliant on the technology capabilities of the SAW system.
+New Brunswick uses a time-tested, simpler process for weighing commercial vehicles, which is less reliant on the technology capabilities of the SAW system.
 Instead of connecting to the scales with a cable or wirelessly, readings are taken visually from the scale displays.

 The New Brunswick officers have used SAW II 10C model scales in their commercial vehicle weight enforcement program for over 25 years.
 Remarkably, the SAW scales have proven to be so durable that the same scales have been used in their program for all of that time.
-The scales are subjected to daily use, year-round, in all sorts of weather – a testament to the reliability, ruggedness and durability of the SAW Wheel Weighers.
+The scales are subjected to daily use, year-round, in all sorts of weather – a testament to the reliability, ruggedness, and durability of the SAW Wheel Weighers.

 The New Brunswick Department of Public Safety’s 70 commercial vehicle enforcement officers operate 17 mobile enforcement units.
-The officers conduct commercial vehicle safety inspections and enforce provincial weight and dimension restrictions to ensure the protection of many miles of thin, chip sealed backroads in a province with an active logging industry and many transport trucks on the road.
+The officers conduct commercial vehicle safety inspections and enforce provincial weight and dimension restrictions to ensure the protection of many miles of thin, chip-sealed backroads in a province with an active logging industry and many transport trucks on the road.

 A Well-Organized Rack in a Mobile Enforcement Vehicle